Mat Sadler: Birmingham City

 Sadler was born in Birmingham, West Midlands.
 He began his career as a junior with Birmingham City.
 He made his first team debut on 2 October 2002 in a League Cup second round tie away at Leyton Orient, starting in the 3–2 win at Brisbane Road.
 A month later, he made his Premier League debut in a 3–1 home win over Bolton Wanderers, again as a starter.

 On 21 November 2003, having not played for Birmingham that season, Sadler went on a two-month loan to Northampton Town, playing eight games, seven of which in the Third Division.
 In May 2004, signed a new contract to keep him at Birmingham.
-However, Sadler suffered ankle and football problems.
+However, Sadler suffered ankle and foot problems.

 On 7 February 2006, having not played for Birmingham since 28 December 2002 nor any team since 10 January 2004, Sadler made his return in a 2–1 home win over Reading in an FA Cup fourth round replay, coming on for Mathew Birley after 59 minutes.
 This was his only appearance until 1 April when he was in the first team to play Chelsea at home, a goalless draw.
 He stayed in the starting line-up for the remaining games, as the season ended with relegation.
 At the end of the 2005–06 season, Sadler was awarded the Radio WM Breakthrough Award at the club's annual dinner.
-Not only that, Sadler signed a two–year contract with the club.
+He also signed a two–year contract with the club.

 In the 2006–07 season, Sadler began to be first team regular in the left-back position.
 However, Sadler suffered a groin injury in training, resulting him missing out for four matches.
 Sadler then made his return to the first team on 30 September 2006, playing 90 minutes, in a 1–1 draw against Leicester City.
 Sadler played a role in a match against Coventry City on 31 October 2006 when he provided assist for Nicklas Bendtner to score the only goal of the game with a win.
 After this, Sadler continued to be a first team regular in the left-back position for the remainder of the season until he was dropped from the first team ahead of the match in favour of Stephen Kelly against Barnsley on 9 April 2007.
 Manager Steve Bruce explained his decision to leave out Sadler of the squad.
-As a result, Sadler never played again for the remainder of 2006–07 season, as Birmingham City were promoted back to the Premier League.
+As a result, Sadler never played again for the remainder of the 2006–07 season, as Birmingham City were promoted back to the Premier League.
 Despite this, Sadler made thirty–six appearances.
 Nevertheless, Sadler then signed a three–year contract with the club, keeping him until 2010.